192,559 CAMRA members

 More resources

-If you’re a CAMRA member and you’d like to celebrate Perry Month, and support the publication of Perry: A Drinkers Guide in your branch area, then you can find a Campaigns Pack with everything you need to get started over in our Members Area.
+If you’re a CAMRA member and you’d like to celebrate Cider and Perry Month then you can find a Campaigns Pack with everything you need to get started over in our Members Area.

 X